fredpena/springoauth2/README.md

 # Integration of OAuth2 and Spring Boot with Vaadin Flow

-This project is a demo intended to test the integration concept of `OAuth2`, `Spring Boot`, and `Vaadin Flow`.
-It focuses on implementing an OAuth2 flow, along with the Spring Boot framework for server logic and Vaadin Flow for the visual part of the application.
+This project is a demo intended to test the integration concept of `OAuth2`, `Spring Boot`, and `Vaadin Flow` with the `Google Calendar API`

 ## Prerequisites